sadir/dotfiles/README.md

 This bash setup contains commands `p` and `np` which assume you have a `http_proxy` environment variable set in `/etc/profile.d/proxy`.

-To do this run the following replacing 'my_proxy' with the proxy you want to use.
+To do this run the following as root replacing 'my_proxy' with the proxy you want to use.

 `echo 'export http_proxy=my_proxy:8080' >/etc/profile.d/proxy`